cpoms/querrel/README.md

 end
 ```

-There is also a `run` method which instead of running a preprescribed scope and merging, will yield the `ConnectedModelFactory` class which allows you to wrap any ActiveRecord class so that you can query it in the thread, for instance:
+There is also a `run` method which instead of running a preprescribed scope and merging, will take a block which allows you do anything you want with the specified database connection, for instance:

 ```ruby
 require 'thread'